 The intention of the project proposal phase is to capture an idea and test the concept with senior management before investment in the development of a business case.

 An initiative may arise from research, outcomes of other initiatives, a strategic change program, an unsolicited proposal, Government direction, Executive or Board direction, an external driver or requirement, or just a ‘good idea’.
 All such initiatives must be developed to understand where they fit within the UQ business model, whether it warrants further investigation and who will conduct that investigation.
 This process should be short and conducted with the primary intent of ensuring that effort is not wasted investigating unsupported or unrealistic initiatives and that funding is available.
 All ITS project proposals must be approved by the CIO at the PAB.
-The
+A detailed process diagram is available on the Initiative Pipeline confluence page.

-‘Initiative Workflow Process’ is a good reference in this regard.
+.

 Phase objective, core activities and core phase deliverables